ned14/outcome/doc/md/04-tutorialC.md

 outcome::expected<void, outcome::expected<std::error_code, std::exception_ptr>> execute(std::function<io_handler> f) noexcept;
 ~~~
 This is a nested Expected used to transport one of two unexpected values.
 In real
-world usage of Expected you'll find yourself writing this more than you'd prefer
+world usage of Expected you'll find yourself writing this more than you'd prefer,
 and indeed a historical edition of the Expected proposal had special convenience
 semantics for them.
 The current proposal does not however, so you end up writing
-clunky code.
+clunky code, which isn't necessary with Outcome's refinements.

 Indeed, it would be worse again if it weren't for the `std::future` being used
 to carry any exception throws for us which lets us skip a nested Expected.
 One